goonstation/goonstation/tgui/docs/component-reference.md

 ### `HealthStat`

-A box that applies colors to its contents depending on the damage type.
+A box that applies a color to its contents depending on the damage type.

 **Props:**